 Unsurprisingly, many Airmail users have voiced their displeasure about this on Twitter and Reddit after already paying $4.99, especially since developer Bloop apparently failed to provide users with any advanced notice about the change.

 .@airmailer #airmail if it bothers you that email client you paid for wants you to pay subscription for *existing* features, try @SparkMailApp .
-Just tried it out and it feels great!— Vito Meznaric (@meznaricnet) July 15, 2019
+Just tried it out and it feels great!
+And for the record, I would drop money for new features but not for that.
+You lost me. — Vito Meznaric (@meznaricnet) July 15, 2019

 At face value, the change appears to violate Apple's App Store Review Guidelines, which state "if you are changing your existing app to a subscription-based business model, you should not take away the primary functionality existing users have already paid for."
 We've reached out to Airmail and Apple for comment.